-Item Uncertainties Effect if actual results differ from assumptions surplus assets portfolio with a carrying value of £44.376m.
-A 2% change in the key assumptions would result in the balance changing by £888k.
-The Council has used a discounted cash flow model to measure the fair value its investment in an unlisted company.
-The carrying value of this investment is Nil and a significant change in the basis of the assumptions for cash inflows, outflows and discount rate would be required for this to have a material impact on the disclosure in the statement of accounts.
-Separate sensitivity analysis is disclosed below for the fair value measurement of the pension liability.
-Pensions Liability (£40.510m) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the council with expert advice about the assumptions to be applied.
-The effects on the net pensions' liability of changes in individual assumptions can be measured.
-For example, a 0.1% decrease in the discount rate assumption would result in an increase in the pension liability of approximately 2% (£2,754k).
-A sensitivity analysis is included in Note 34.
-The impact of the continuing uncertainties on the carrying value of these assets cannot be assessed at this stage as it depends on the extent and duration of the measures introduced and their effect on the wider economy in the long term, and there is currently insufficient evidence available to assess this.
-Non-domestic rates (NDR) appeals provision (£1.594m) This provision has been set up to meet losses arising from the successful appeal of businesses against the rateable value of their properties and other rateable value reductions.
+Item Uncertainties Effect if actual results differ from assumptions consulting actuaries is engaged to provide the council with expert advice about the assumptions to be applied. of approximately 1% (£1,826k).A sensitivity analysis is included in Note 34.
+The impact of the continuing economic uncertainties on the value of the pension liability is somewhat offset by the strategy to make lump sum overpayments, minimising the financial risk to the Council.
+Non-domestic rates (NDR) appeals provision (£0.972m) This provision has been set up to meet losses arising from the successful appeal of businesses against the rateable value of their properties and other rateable value reductions.
 The provision is based on an expected success rate of appeals submitted at 31 March and on an estimated reduction in rateable value.
 Although based on past experience, both the actual success rate and actual reduction may differ from the estimate.
-For appeals relating to charges up to 31st March 2017 a 1% increase in the assumed success rate, together with a 1% reduction in the rates payable, would result in an increase in the estimated provision required of £116,519, of which the council's share would be £46,607 (based on 2021/22 shares).
-This would reduce any collection fund surplus able to be distributed to the council in future years.
-In addition, for appeals and other rateable value reductions relating to charges from 1st April 2017, a 1% increase in the estimated rateable value reduction would result in an

-Item Uncertainties Effect if actual results differ from assumptions increase in the estimated provision required of £120,992, of which the council's share would be £48,397 (based on 2021/22 shares).
-The provision required is therefore sensitive to small changes in the reductions awarded and any under-provision could have significant impact on the council's income.
+For appeals and other rateable value reductions relating to charges from 1 st April 2017, a 1% increase in the estimated rateable value reduction would result in an increase in the estimated provision required of £143,344, of which the council's share would be £57,377 (based on 2022/23 shares).
+The provision required is therefore sensitive to small changes in the reductions awarded and any underprovision could have significant impact on the council's income.